12 Wonderful National Parks Sites in North Carolina

 The beautiful and historic lighthouses of Cape Hatteras National Seashore, the rich biodiversity of the Great Smoky National Park, and the commemoration of Revolutionary War history are just some of our beautiful protected spaces.

-In case you haven’t visited them all, we hope you’re able to in due time!
-Out of all these national parks in North Carolina, we’re curious to know which you’ll be visiting first.
+If you haven’t visited them all, we hope you can soon!
+Out of all these national parks in North Carolina, we’re curious about which you’ll visit first.

 If you’ve made your way out to these amazing places, we’d also love to hear about your favorites!
-So let us know in the comments or by email.
+So let us know in the comments and share your adventures in our North Carolina Travel Facebook Group.